Eocryphops-zz/MultiverseOfDecayManager/README.md

 #### If you made changes to the XML files or included/excluded a mod:

+If:
-* If you 're a modder, you make changes to a mod.xml, or exclude/include one from
+* You're a modder/user and you made changes to a mod.xml
- * /sodmodmanager/XmlMods/XmlFilesToExcludeFromBuilding.txt, this section is for you.
+* You exclude/include a mod from:
+ * /sodmodmanager/XmlMods/XmlFilesToExcludeFromBuilding.txt

+Then:
-Any time you make changes, you'll need to rerun the .jar by double-clicking on it, like you would any executable.
+* Any time you make a change, or have made a change:
+ * Rerun the .jar by double-clicking on it, like you would any executable
-That will apply your changes to the relevant files.
-Should take a few seconds to run as it will clean up any old objects then apply.
+ * That will apply your changes to the relevant files
+ * Should take a few seconds to run as it will clean up any old objects then apply

 ----